-418 - PSYCHOLOGY I

-Meets 5 Times/Week - .5 Credit - One Semester - Grade 11, 12 No Prerequisite.
+418 - PSYCHOLOGY Meets 5 Times/Week - 1 Credit Grades 11, 12 No Prerequisite

 An introduction to the fundamentals of psychology and human behavior will be presented through the study of such topics as human development, learning, and theories of personality.
 Students will develop a better understanding of the underlying factors of human behavior.
+Taken with Psychology II, several area colleges offer this course for dual enrollment.